-Finally (and perhaps most famously), together with the Joint, the WRB funded and supported the efforts of Swedish diplomat and businessman Raoul Wallenberg and his efforts to create Swedish safe houses for Jews throughout Budapest—an effort credited with saving thousands of Hungarian Jews.
-There were those who believed that the War Refugee Board acted too little and too late.
-Indeed, there is an extensive literature on the American willingness (or unwillingness) to attempt to halt, slow, or stop the genocide of European Jewry.
+Finally (and perhaps most famously), together with the Joint, the WRB funded and supported the efforts of Swedish diplomat and businessman Raoul Wallenberg and his efforts to create Swedish safe houses for Jews throughout Budapest.
+This effort was credited with saving thousands of Hungarian Jews.
+There were those who believed that the War Refugee Board did too little too late.
 Nevertheless, the WRB was responsble for saving tens of thousands of Jews, even at this late date in the war.1

-This letter dated January 23, 1944—one day after the establishment of the WRB—contains a more personal reaction to the Board's efforts.
-Arthur Werner, a survivor of Buchenwald (as this newspaper editorial that he also wrote attests), writes to donate $10 (an approximate value of $140 today).
-The letter is addressed to Henry Morgenthau, Jr., who served as Secretary of the Treasury under Roosevelt and Truman from 1934 to 1945.
-Morgenthau was instrumental in the establishment of the WRB, and together with his staff, exposed structural antisemitism from within the State Department in a report entitled, "Report to the Secretary on the Acquiescence of This Government in the Murder of Jews," on January 13, 1944.
+The featured letter is dated January 23, 1944—one day after the establishment of the WRB.
+It contains a more personal reaction to the Board's efforts.
+Arthur Werner, a survivor of Buchenwald, wrote to donate $10 (an approximate value of $140 today).2 The letter is addressed to Henry Morgenthau, Jr., who served as Secretary of the Treasury under Roosevelt and Truman from 1934 to 1945.
+Morgenthau was instrumental in the establishment of the WRB.3 Together with his staff, he exposed structural antisemitism within the State Department in a report titled, "Report to the Secretary on the Acquiescence of This Government in the Murder of Jews," on January 13, 1944.

-Here, Werner notes the fairly modest sum that he is able to offer, as well as the importance of the WRB's efforts for him personally, given that his mother and friends were, in his words, "taken, 16 months ago, out of their homes to some unknown place."
-Werner also writes of the hospitality he has enjoyed in Piqua, Ohio, where he was currently living.2
+Here, Werner notes the fairly modest sum that he is able to offer, as well as the importance of the WRB's efforts for him personally given that his mother and friends were taken "out of their homes to some unknown place."
+Werner also writes of the hospitality he has enjoyed in Piqua, Ohio, where he was living.4